loopwerk/loopwerk.io/content/projects/django-generic-notifications.md

 ---
 category: Python
 repo: loopwerk/django-generic-notifications
-text: A flexible, multi-channel notification system for Django applications with built-in support for email digests, user preferences, and extensible delivery channels.
 ---

+A flexible, multi-channel notification system for Django applications with built-in support for email digests, user preferences, and extensible delivery channels.